 User’s channels.
 What means and mediums do they use at a particular stage?
 How can they contact you?
 On what device do they open your software?
 Are you sure they are comfortable with the channels you offer for communication?
 What if your users prefer mobile versions to desktop ones while you focus on the latter?

 User’s problems.
-Here you can define any barrier or negative thing your customer meets at the stage.
+Here you can define any barrier or negative thing your customer meets at the stage, and that is critical for SaaS companies.
 Don’t sugarcoat: the more troubles you identify, the closer you are to customer experience improvement.

 User’s emotions.
-Here you follow your user’s emotional journey.
+Here, you follow your user’s emotional journey.
 It’s their emotional experience of interacting with your service.
-Think of how they feel about people with whom they talk, channels they have to use, steps they take, problems they might face, and so on.
+Think of how they feel about people with whom they talk, channels they have to use, steps they take, problems they might face during, say, SaaS product adoption or buying process, and so on.
+It's a good metric to track customer satisfaction.

-Sometimes emotions are louder than words and way more honest.
+Sometimes, customer emotions are louder than words when it comes to creating a perfect SaaS customer journey and way more honest.
 So don’t miss important insights.
-In UXPressia, feel free to use the Quotes section to list your customer’s thoughts or identify the key emotion and create an emotional graph to see at what stages your customer’s emotional experience requires immediate attention.
+In UXPressia, you can use the Quotes section to list your customer’s thoughts or identify the key emotion and create an emotional graph to see at what stages your customer’s emotional experience requires immediate attention.

 Ideas and opportunities.
-This is the point of building a customer journey map.
-Be sure to involve your teammates in brainstorming and see what to do to enhance users’ contentment and decrease their discontent.
+This is the point of building a journey map.
+Be sure to involve your teammates in brainstorming sessions and collaboratively decide how to enhance your SaaS customers’ contentment and make them less discontent.
 This section will be the ground on what actionable strategies grow.

-It’s far from everything you can cover when filling in the journey map’s stage.
+It’s far from everything you can cover when filling in the SaaS customer journey map’s stage.
 You can also identify touchpoints.

 Or use a storyboard to tell your user’s story with just a few images: